lupyuen/lupyuen.github.io/src/bisect.md

 _Huh?
 How did Commit #234 change?_

-This CI Test looks more complicated that we thought.
+This CI Test looks more complicated than we thought.
 CI Test appears to be __failing with the slightest change__ in QEMU Memory.
 For a Specific Commit: Our bug isn't reliably reproducible.

 __Lesson Learnt:__ Git Bisect works best for bugs that are __reliably reproducible__ for a specified commit!